johnfurlong98/dublin-yoga-masters/README.md

 ## Testing

--I made sure that the form works, in every field.
+- I made sure that the form works, in every field.

--I made sure that all pages are easy to navigate and that everything is easy to read.
+- I made sure that all pages are easy to navigate and that everything is easy to read.

+- I made sure All images load on each page.

+- I made sure that all buttons and links work on the page to easily navigate with no problems.

--I made sure that the project is responsive and looks good on standard devices.
+- I made sure that the project is responsive and looks good on standard devices.
 Including :
    - Ipad Air          820 x 1180
    - Ipad pro         1024 x 1366
    - Ipad              768 x 1024